 This partnership offers our Medical School anesthesiology residents and faculty physicians the unique opportunity to have a duel appointment at the Minneapolis VA Hospital that grant them access to University and Department resources, such as grant-writing and research support.

 "The VA healthcare system is an organization where patient outcomes and patient safety are at the center of all efforts.
-This is an excellent environment for our residents to learn from," said Dr. Konia.
+This is an excellent environment for our residents to learn from," said Dr. Remskar.

 Minneapolis VA Hospital’s Acute Regional Pain Service

-“The University of Minnesota exists to serve the people of Minnesota, and our state’s veterans are an important part of our population,” said Michael Wall, MD, FCCM, Head of the Department of Anesthesiology, “This partnership benefits residents, fellows and doctors from both systems, but most importantly it improves the quality of care our veterans receive.”
+“The University of Minnesota exists to serve the people of Minnesota, and our state’s veterans are an important part of our population,” said Michael Wall, MD, FASA, FCCM, Head of the Department of Anesthesiology.
+“This partnership benefits residents, fellows and doctors from both systems, but most importantly it improves the quality of care our veterans receive.”